njosieb/100-days-of-code/log.md

 **Today's Progress**: Working on making everything on mobile screen looks alright.
 Made list and game plan for me to go forward working on this.

 **Thoughts**: Day #50 of #100DaysOfCode Worked on making the site mobile friendly and compiled a list of the elements that need to be edited so that it works.
 Can't believe its halfway through the 100 Days! #timeflieswhenyourehavingfun #iguessthisisfunformenow

+### Day 51: May 22, 2019 Wednesday

+**Today's Progress**: Added elements that will be used for mobile menu.

+**Thoughts**:Day #51 of #100DaysOfCode I started building the elements for the mobile menu.
+Little things like padding and clashing of some other classes are keeping it from fitting just right, but looks like I already know what I'll be working on tomorrow! lol

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)